AviatrixSystems/Docs/HowTos/copilot_faq.rst

 - For a fault tolerant (clustered) deployment, each instance (VM) in the cluster must meet the minimum requirements.
 In addition, each cluster instance must use the same instance sizing.
 In a cluster, the data instances will have a disk/volume attached for storage in the size you specify during your launch process.
 Data volume sizes must be the same across all data instances.

-- If you already have a CoPilot simple deployment (single instance) and you are planning on migrating your data from the simple deployment to a new clustered deployment, the size of the disk volume you specify for each data instance should be the same size or larger than the storage used in your old single copilot.
-See `CoPilot Disk (Volume) Management`_ in Aviatrix CoPilot Deployment Guide for more information and CoPilot storage.
+- If you already have a CoPilot simple deployment (single instance) and you plan to migrate your data from the simple deployment to a new clustered deployment, the size of the disk volume you specify for each data instance should be the same size or larger than the storage used in your old single copilot.
+See `CoPilot Disk (Volume) Management <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#copilot-disk-volume-management>`_ in *Aviatrix CoPilot Deployment Guide* for more information about CoPilot storage.

 CoPilot supports automatic memory sizing for the ETL and datastore based on the physical memory of the instance at boot.
 Base images default to the automatic settings.
 This auto-scaling memory support became available with the release of Aviatrix CoPilot image version 1.5.1.